Compass vs Railway Tracks: Unpacking User Mental Models for Communicating Long-Horizon Work to Humans vs. AI: Findings

 \section{Findings}

 All participants completed both specifications within the allotted time.
 In the post-task interviews, participants confirmed that they were able to fully capture their intended project scope and that the specifications they produced felt complete.
 Our analysis of the specifications and interviews revealed a significant divergence in how participants communicate with AI versus human colleagues.
 We first detail the characteristics of these two communication styles—one open-ended and empowering for humans, the other rigid and prescriptive for AI (Section \ref{sec:findings-spec-differences}).
 We then delve into the four core mental models participants seem to have formed for AI with respect to reasoning, agency, knowledge, and capacity (Section \ref{sec:findings-mental-models}).
 Finally, we contrast these current practices with participants' vision for an ideal AI collaborator that combines human-like partnership with tool-like efficiency (Section \ref{sec:findings-ideal-ai}).
+Throughout this section, we use \textit{italics} for quotes drawn from participants' spoken interview responses, and \texttt{monospace} for text excerpted verbatim from their written specifications.